The official IELTS by IDP app is here! Download it today.

 IELTS is of two types- IELTS Academic test, which is taken by students, and IELTS General Training test, which is taken by employers and professionals.
 The Listening and the Reading sections remain the same, while the Writing and the Speaking sections are different.

-In the paper-based test, the candidate physically visits the exam centre, and takes the Reading, Writing, and Listening sections on paper.
+In the IELTS on Paper test, the candidate physically visits the exam centre, and takes the Reading, Writing, and Listening sections on paper.
 The Speaking section is done via a face-to-face interview with an examiner, either a week before or after the other sections.
-The results of the paper-based test are declared within 13 days of taking the exam.
+The results of the IELTS on Paper test are declared within 7 days of taking the exam.

 How to prepare for the IELTS